Polymer/old-docs-site/app/2.0/docs/about_20.md

 *   Only properties listed explicitly in `properties` can be configured from an attribute.

-*   Element initialization (including template stamping and data system initialization) is deferred until the the element is connected to the main document.
+*   Element initialization (including template stamping and data system initialization) is deferred until the element is connected to the main document.
 (This is a result of the custom element v1 changes.)

 *   Several miscellaneous smaller changes.